AashrayAnand/blog-content/hugo/content/posts/sum-types-and-null-in-rust.md

 ![option_type_good_code](/option_type_good_code.png)

 Hopefully this was enough to show why sum types bring entirely different level of safety to programming in scenarios with ambigous behavior.
-Here's[Some more good reading](https://blog.waleedkhan.name/union-vs-sum-types/) about union and sum types, one of the many functional programming features to grow into heavy favor in many modern languages like rust
+Here's [Some more good reading](https://blog.waleedkhan.name/union-vs-sum-types/) about union and sum types, one of the many functional programming features to grow into heavy favor in many modern languages like rust